 If you do not see a “P” parking sign, or any signs or information about parking charges then you shouldn’t have to pay for parking in your chosen spot.
-Parking is free in P1, P2, and P3 zones after 18:00, and P4 zones after 16:00.
+Parking is free in P1 and P2 zones after 21:00, after 18:00 in zones 3 and P4 zones after 16:00.

-All zones are free to park all day on Sunday.
+Parking in zones P3 and P4 is free all day on Saturday and Sunday.

 The only exception to the rules above are if you are parking in a multi-storey car park, which are chargeable 24/7.

 Similar to many European countries, parking restrictions are generally relaxed on public holidays in Iceland.
 Below is a list of Iceland’s public holidays that usually allow for free parking in Reykjavik, however, this isn’t guaranteed, so it is always best to check the signs before you park.